emberjs/rfcs/text/0000-record-data.md

 ```

-#### ED's usage of ModelData
+#### ED's usage of RecordData
-We would refactor internal models, DS.Models and Snapshots to use ModelData's apis.
+We would refactor internal models, DS.Models and Snapshots to use RecordData's apis.

-Reimplementation of ED current internals on top of ModelData apis would consist of the store
+Reimplementation of ED current internals on top of RecordData apis would consist of the store
-pushing the json api payload to the backing model data and the model data setting up internal
+pushing the json api payload to the backing record data and the record data setting up internal
-data tracking, as well as storing relationship data on any additional needed modelDatas.
+data tracking, as well as storing relationship data on any additional needed recordDatas.

 ```js